Walk around & see how others garden:

 Block Out Weeds

-Cover your mounded soil with a layer of black visqueen and cut an X-shaped hole just big enough for your plant.
+Cover your mounded soil with a layer of black visqueen or ground fabric, and cut an X-shaped hole just big enough for your plant.
 This eliminates a lot of weeding and tends to raise the soil temperature.

 Block Out Critters